jdeniau/behat-docs/cookbooks/custom_formatter.rst

            // get the relative path
            $path = str_replace($this->pathsBase . '/', '', $event->getFeature()->getFile() ?? '');

-           // do prepare the data that we will send to the printer…
+           // prepare the data that we will send to the printer…
            $line = [
                'message' => $testResult->getException()?->getMessage() ??
 'Failed step',
                'location' => [